 As your baby progresses past 30 weeks of gestation, its chances of survival, if it were born, are much better than in the previous weeks.
 For every day it remains in your uterus, its body systems are further maturing towards independent life.

-When you have your ante-natal checks, don’t be alarmed if your baby is lying in any other position than head down.
+When you have your ante-natal checks, don’t be alarmed at your ultrasound if your baby is lying in any other position than head down.
 It is not uncommon for baby’s to prefer to lie in the breech position early in the third trimester.
 This may cause you some discomfort underneath your ribs.
 Instead of a nice round bottom nestling under your ribcage, a hard bony skull is making its presence felt.

 Hints for Your Third Trimester

 - Rest and put your feet up when you can.
 Don’t push yourself.
 Try to have a daytime rest everyday and nurture your body.

 - Get the nursery ready.
 Wash and fold those tiny clothes and take pleasure in nesting for you little one.
 Take a moment, each day to just sit in your baby’s room and think about how your new life will be when you have your baby.
 This is a lovely thing to do.

 - Eat when you are hungry, stop when you are full.
 You probably won’t feel like big, heavy meals, there’s just not enough room for your stomach to hold much anymore.
 Remember to drink at least 2 litres of water every day to keep you well hydrated and your mind alert.
 Don’t venture too far from a toilet; it will become your new best friend in the third trimester.